X-Nico

 The 908th Expeditionary Air Refueling Squadron is a provisional United States Air Force (USAF) unit.

-The 916th Air Refueling Squadron is an inactive United States Air Force unit.
+The 90th Expeditionary Air Refueling Squadron (90 EARS) is a provisional United States Air Force unit.

 917th Air Refueling Squadron